ezgior/ITU/README.md

 # Classification
+GOAL : To predict the income of a new person according to this data set.\
-Classifies people according to predicts if a new person's income is above or below 50k
+Labeled data : Income column in data set is labeled according to being above or below 50k